yisibl/resvg-js/README.md

 > resvg-js is a high-performance SVG renderer and toolkit, powered by Rust based [resvg](https://github.com/RazrFalcon/resvg/), with Node.js backend using [napi-rs](https://github.com/napi-rs/napi-rs), also a pure WebAssembly backend.

+Please use all lowercase `resvg-js` when referencing project names.

 ## Features

 - Fast, safe and zero dependencies, with correct output.